csalguera/my-first-java-app/README.md

 ## My-First-Java-App

-This repo hosts various exercises to learn Java.
+This repo hosts various exercises to learn Java, the same exercises can be found at [Codecademy](https://www.codecademy.com/learn/java-introduction).
+The purpose of this repo is to practice Java utilizing an IDE (Integrated Development Environment), namely VS Code.

 ## Contents